 Professional and experienced full-service shipping companies wear many hats.
 These fill the gaps and act as the glue that holds the entire supply chain together.
 In most cases, 3rd party logistics (3PL) systems either connect the raw material suppliers to the manufacturer or the manufacturers to their retailer customers.

-In any case, today’s shipping companies are far more than the trucks that haul goods from Point A to Point B.
+In any case, today’s top shipping companies are far more than the trucks that haul goods from Point A to Point B.

 What Does a Shipping Company Do?

-Many shipping companies provide these services:
+Top shipping companies in the USA provide these services:

 1. Shipping Services (Obviously)